 Study Title: Perna canaliculus in the treatment of arthritis.

 76% of the rheumatoid and 45% of the osteoarthritis group reported improvements in pain/ stiffness.
-Researchers also noted that 40% of all participants of the study did not notice any benefits.
+Researchers also noted that 40% of all participants in the study did not notice any benefits.

 This study did not use Omega XL/Lyprinol.
-While the researchers state that a large percentage of people with osteo and rheumatoid arthritis showed improvements, the researchers did not say these results were “significant.”
+While the researchers state that a large percentage of people with osteoarthritis and rheumatoid arthritis showed improvements, the researchers did not say these results were “significant.”

 Also, grip strength did not improve.
 If arthritis pain got better, then grip strength should improve also.
 I believe this may be the very first study performed on green-lipped mussel extract.

 Kudos if you made it through all those studies!
 Here is a quick review of the human Omega XL arthritis research to date.
 To be fair, I will say “it works” or “it does not work” based only on research that found statistically significant results.

 2013 study: it works (12-week study.
 1200 mg/day used)